fwd-io/odl-hamburg/README.md

 ### i18n

-For every language you want your site to support, create a new `.hmtl` file in `documents/` with an abbreviation representing that language (e.g. `en.html` or `de.html`).
-Then add those names (without the `.html`) to the `i18n` list in each file's metadata.

-Name the page you want to use as a default index.html and add a `urls` array to it with the abbreviation for the language of that file (The file name you normally would have used).
-This ensures that an url with that abbreviation redirects to your index page.
+Create a separate document in `documents/` for every language you want to support.
+Then, in every document, create items containing the display names and file names of the other documents in the `i18n` list.